Who is the Chief Coroner?

 - Monitor the system where recommendations from inquests are reported to the appropriate authorities in order to prevent further deaths.

-Contact the Office of the Chief Coroner
+Contact the Chief Coroner’s Office

 11th Floor – Thomas More Building